Terms and Conditions

 Please plan your journey to arrive at the centre HALF AN HOUR before you are due to go rafting, so that you can sign in, meet your guide and be kitted out.
 As we have to work to a strict time schedule, late arrival will result either in you having less time on the water, or your session being cancelled, in which case no refund will be given.

-Additional Terms and Conditions for Group Rafting Session
+Additional Terms and Conditions for Group Full Session

-Additional Terms and Conditions for Individual Rafting Session
+Additional Terms and Conditions for Individual Full Session

 Additional Terms and Conditions for Taster Rafting Session